The Settler's Arms

 In 1847, Lewis Cohen announced that he was 'forced by circumstances to relinquish public housekeeping and turn merchant' and offered clothing and other articles for sale.

-Charles WhittakerHe transferred licence for the Settlers Arms to Charles Whittaker who had previously been refused a license for the Golden Fleece Inn.
+Charles WhittakerHe transferred licence for the Settlers Arms to Charles Whittaker who had previously been refused a licence for the Golden Fleece Inn.

 Site of the InnAccording to D.J.
 Ryan in the Maitland Daily Mercury in 1933, the Settlers' Arms was on the site of the later Maitland Gaslight Company's buildings.
 The building was also the home of the Northern Times, Newspaper, and of the Ensign.
-In later yeras it was used by W.R.
+In later years it was used by W.R.
 Norman as a furniture shop.